ipspace/blog/content/posts/2025/06/testing-ospf-configurations.md

 * The **OSPF timers** test configures small values for the hello/dead intervals on all devices in the lab and checks for OSPF adjacencies (a timer mismatch also stops the adjacency from forming).

 For even more details (or testing ideas), explore the [OSPFv2](https://github.com/ipspace/netlab/tree/dev/tests/integration/ospf/ospfv2) and [OSPFv3](https://github.com/ipspace/netlab/tree/dev/tests/integration/ospf/ospfv3) integration tests in the [netlab GitHub repository](https://github.com/ipspace/netlab).

+### Revision History

+2025-06-27
+: Erik Auerswald [quickly pointed out that](https://blog.ipspace.net/2025/06/testing-ospf-configurations/#2682) you can get a working OSPF adjacency even when there's a mismatch in the network types; the true test is the end-to-end path between the probes.

+  I [modified the integration tests accordingly](https://github.com/ipspace/netlab/commit/18dd5e91aef7d23798d25ee8d98cba8b5076a6e1) and updated the blog post.
+I also added an explanation for why it takes so much longer to establish an OSPF adjacency over broadcast networks (the hello timers are the same in both cases).